-Apollo plays his lyre and Zeus clutches his thunder bolt.
-Ares carries a shield decorated with the face of a gorgon, a symbol which was also to become associated with Athena, and which she is often shown wearing on her breast.
+Apollo plays his lyre and Zeus clutches his thunderbolt.
+Ares carries a shield decorated with a Gorgoneion (the head of the Gorgon Medusa, a symbol which was also to become associated with Athena, and which she is often shown wearing on her breast.

 Source: lithograph made by A. Ray for Kaeppelin & Co.
 Published in Elite des monuments céramographiques: matériaux pour l'histoire des religions et des moeurs de l'antiquité by Charles Lenormant (1802-1859).
 Leleux, Paris, 1844-1861.

 In the numerous versions of this scene on ancient ceramics, various figures are shown beneath Zeus' throne.
 The small winged figure here has been labelled as "Sphinx", though similar vases more clearly show a winged female in human form.

 Birth of Athena on a cylindrical relief on a puteal (well-head), now in Madrid.

 The marble puteal is thought to have originally been an altar, made in a

 Graeco-Roman workshop.
 Perhaps from Rome.
 Height 99 cm, diameter 82 cm.